-When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-You could easily tell the difference.
+It used to be that blogs looked like blogs and websites looked like websites.
+One could easily tell blogs and websites apart.

-Then WordPress came along and changed everything.
-Now, it’s getting harder to tell if the site was built with a “blogging” CMS tool like WordPress, or if it’s been developed using website-building software.
+Then the WordPress CMS came along and changed everything.
+Now, it’s becoming more and more difficult to tell the difference between what applications are being used to build the two.
 Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.

-For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.
+For website owners, understanding the difference between a CMS tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but at a tiny fraction of the cost of getting option ”A” above built.
+B) The same eye-catching, professional-looking site, but at a tiny fraction of the cost of getting site ”A” built.

-If you went with option “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with a beautiful website that could turn out to be much less expensive to build than websites built using traditional website editing applications … and how to tell these two types apart!
+If you went with option ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an expensive-looking website that could turn out to be far less expensive to build than websites built using web-building software … and how to tell the two apart!

-WordPress is the world’s most used online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use content management system suitable for all types of businesses.
+WordPress is the world’s preferred online publishing platform and content management system (CMS).
+It is a powerful and easy-to-use CMS platform that is ideally suited for all types of businesses.

-Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use and manage, yet it offers an array of helpful features that make your web presence highly effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, scalability, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a novice with no knowledge of coding to use, and offers an array of helpful add-ons that make your web site highly effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, scalability, etc.

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by the WordPress CMS.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by the WP CMS.

-And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for a much smaller cost?
+And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business for a much smaller cost?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come to our site because you’ve heard or read about all of the great benefits of using WordPress, and you’re now wondering if your site runs on WordPress, or some other content management system.
+Do you need to know if your website uses WordPress?
+Maybe you’ve come to our site because you’ve heard about all of the great benefits of using WordPress, and you’re now wondering if your site runs on WordPress, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?